dbus2/zbus/book/src/concepts.md

 ## Interfaces

+An interface defines the API exposed by object on the bus.
+They are akin to the concept of interfaces in many programming languages and traits in Rust.
+Each object can (and typically do) provide multiple interfaces at the same time.
 A D-Bus interface can have methods, properties and signals.

-The XML description of an interface is mostly a machine-level detail. zbus macros will handle the introspection of your interfaces for you.
-In the next chapters, we will see how to translate an introspection XML to a Rust proxy.
+While each interface of a service is identified by a [unique name], its API is described by an XML description.
+It is mostly a machine-level detail.
+Most services can be queried for this description through a D-Bus standard [introspection interface].

+zbus provides convenient macro that implements the introspection interface for services, and helper to generate client-side Rust API, given an XML description.
+We'll see both of these in action in the following chapters.

 ## Good practices & API design